Liam-W-Smith/Liam-W-Smith.github.io/dental-gwr.md

 This makes sense to me, because there should be more pediatric dental extractions where there are more children.
 My second and third predictors, the percent of disabled and foreign-born individuals, also have primarily positive significant coefficients.
 I'm not sure why this is true: perhaps these individuals are more likely to take children with tooth issues to a dentist or perhaps they are more likely to have tooth issues themselves?
-My final predictor, the unemployment rate, actual exhibits more negative than positive significant coefficients.
+My final predictor, the unemployment rate, actually exhibits more negative than positive significant coefficients.
 Rather than a sign of good-health, this may have occured because unemployed people are less able to afford expensive tooth procedures.

 I also extend the analysis to generate predicted extractino rates around the UK.